 Mobility and weather — seasonal challenges and solutions

 Your parent's body feels the change in seasons acutely.
 Not just emotionally, though the shift into winter brings something heavier than just shorter days.
 The body itself registers what's coming.
 Cold makes joints stiffer.
 Heat makes energy flag.
 Ice underneath an inch of snow catches the unwary foot.
-The seasons that pass without much notice in your twenties become something your parent has to plan around, to adjust for, to manage.
+The seasons that pass without much notice in your twenties become something your parent has to plan around, adjust for, and manage.

 Seasonal mobility changes aren't failure.
 They're information.
 Your parent's body is responding to real changes in temperature, light, air quality, and physical demands.
 The question is how to honor those real changes while keeping your parent as active and independent as they can be through all twelve months.